-‘Babe’ Star James Cromwell Arrested At SeaWorld During PETA Protest
+#Babe Actor James Cromwell Arrested At #SeaWorld

 Judge Sets Date In ‘Glee’ Star Mark Salling Child Pornography Trial…

-The court has added on additional late charges in an attempt to get Cromwell to pay his fine, but the Babe actor says he will continue to fight, and will serve his week behind bars in New York, likely later this summer.
+The court has added on additional late charges in an attempt to get Cromwell to pay his fine, but the Babe actor says he will continue to fight and will serve his week behind bars in New York, likely later this summer.

 Do you support Babe actor James Cromwell in his protests for environmental causes?
 Are you concerned for the Orcas at SeaWorld?